planetserver/ps2-documentation/developer_documentation/architecture.md

 3. [Geoserver](https://github.com/planetserver/ps2-documentation/blob/master/developer_documentation/geoserver.md)
 4. [SECORE](https://github.com/planetserver/ps2-documentation/blob/master/developer_documentation/secore.md)

+In order to restart all services if machines are rebooted or there is a power outage:

+1. Manually install Infiniband drivers (ask Florian)
+2. Check if Apache is working `service httpd status` if down then run `service httpd start`
+3. `service rasdaman start`
+4. `service postgresql start`
+5. `service tomcat start`
+6. initialize the python server in **/html/python/** used to stretch the colour of the images.
+This is done by running `nohup python start.py &`

+This should bring up all services and will start working after a few minutes.
+If services are down please check the following:

+1. Check Infiniband is started
+2. Check /var directory has enough space.
+Apache will not start if it cannot write out logs.
+3. Check SElinux configuration

 # Client side

 The client side only contains WebWorldWind which needs to be deployed and configured as mentioned in the guideline: